Praxis· Applied AI Studio · NYC

 Dedup logic.
 30-day window, hashed on normalized title plus disclosure date.
 The team caught two near-duplicate disclosure patterns the spreadsheets had been silently re-counting.

 Slack digest formatting.
-One-line summary per disclosure, link to the Airtable record, partner-keyed routing.
+One prioritized digest per run, posted to the team channel — all partners read the same digest.
+One-line summary per disclosure plus a link to the Airtable record.
 Format settled by sitting next to the partner who would read it first each morning.

-Edge handling, audit log, handoff.
-Source-down retry with exponential backoff.
+When things go wrong, audit log, handoff.
+Source-down retry on the next scheduled run.
 Override channel for partner escalations.
-Audit log capturing classification confidence, dedup hash, routing decision per disclosure.
+Audit log capturing classification confidence, dedup hash, and routing decision per disclosure.
 Documented and handed off.

 04 ·Result